-Family members and friends of addicts often benefit a lot from the work chemical dependency counselors do.
+Family members and friends of addicts often benefit a lot from the work of chemical dependency counseling.
 Relationships with substance abusers can be very emotional and even traumatic.
 In many cases, counselors are able to provide a better understanding of the situation that allows those involved to become part of the healing process.

 These professionals also have a significant impact on the community in which they work.
 This is seen in many ways, from safer roads to decreased crime rates.
 Their presence also tends to limit the number of substance-related hospitalizations and domestic violence cases.
-In general, chemical dependency counselors make areas safer for everyone because they are actively helping those with addictions heal.
+In general, chemical dependency counseling can make areas safer for everyone because chemical dependency counseling actively helps those with addictions heal.

 What Issues Might Chemical Dependency Counselors Deal With?

-Chemical dependency counselors are likely to deal with a number of potentially difficult and/or delicate situations on a daily basis.
+Chemical dependency counseling deals with a number of potentially difficult and/or delicate situations on a daily basis.
 Because patients come from a wide range of backgrounds and circumstances, these professionals must become comfortable discussing things like trauma, behavioral issues, physical illnesses, and other disorders in conjunction with substance abuse.

 Trauma is often associated with addiction.
 Children and adults can both experience traumatic events or circumstances which may profoundly impacted their mental, emotional, physical, social, and/or spiritual health.
 Left unaddressed, these can lead to substance use and abuse.

 Some of the most common traumas experienced by addicts include: